 This section contains a brief description of the apparatus you can use to test your prediction.
 Working through the exploration section will familiarize you with the details.
-If any lab equipment is missing or broken, submit a problem report by using the link on the destop, or email labhelp@physics.umn.edu.
+If any lab equipment is missing or broken, submit a problem report by sending an email to labhelp@physics.umn.edu.
 Be sure to include a complete description of the problem and the room #.
 You can also file a report containing comments about this lab manual (for example, when you discover errors or inconsistencies in statements).
 If you are unable to, please ask your TA to submit a problem report.